Crispy Ahi Tuna Wonton Cups

 - Wasabi peas for garnish (optional)

 - Preheat the oven to 375ºF.
-Combine the two different oils in a bowl.
+Combine the olive and sesame oils in a bowl.

-- To create the cups, brush one side of a wonton wrapper with oil and sprinkle with a little sea salt.
+- Make the wonton cups: Brush one side of a wonton wrapper with oil and sprinkle with a little sea salt.
 Gently press the wrapper into the cup of a muffin pan, oil side down, to create a small bowl shape (you can use full-size or mini-size pans; I used a mini muffin pan).

-- Bake the cups until fully cooked and lightly browned, 6-8 minutes.
+- Bake the cups until fully cooked and lightly browned, 6 to 8 minutes.

 - Once the cups have cooled to room temperature, whisk together the soy sauce, lime juice and freshly grated ginger to create a simple dressing for the tuna.